 CÉ LA VI

 If you’re into meeting world-class DJs, CÉ LA VI is the right place to do it.
 Located on the 39th floor of Sathorn Square regularly welcomes big electronic acts to the decks, like James Zabiela, Stanton Warriors and Milk & Sugar.
-The evening starts off with dinner at CÉ LA VI’s signature Japanese restaurant, continuing on behind the velvet ropes of VIP with bottle service and lots of good-looking people.
+The lounge-night club features life behind the velvet ropes of VIP with bottle service and lots of good-looking people.

 One of the city’s newly anointed celebrity hotspots is W Bangkok, a fashionable luxury hotel in the Sathorn district.
 Woo Bar and the outdoor pool bar, Wet Deck, hold regular parties frequented by Thailand’s hi-so entertainment crowd.
 The hotel recently renovated the former Russian Embassy next door to create a classy all-purpose bar, restaurant and club lounge set inside a mansion.
 As accommodation, the W’s also the perfect mix of luxury and Thai culture: giant gold Thai boxing gloves and contemporary décor adorn the rooms.